psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 📊 **Monitor Plugin and Nginx Cache Status**: Monitor plugin status, cache status, and Nginx status from the Status tab.

+🧩 **Modular by Design**: Easily integrate with external scripts and automation tools.

 🖥️ **User-Friendly Interface**: Easy-to-use AJAX-powered settings, integrated into the WordPress admin bar and dashboard for quick access.

 📋 **Admin Notices and Logs**: Receive notifications and view logs for plugin status and all cache-related actions within the WordPress admin area.